jeremytammik/tbc/a/2058_rvt_file_version.md

 ####<a name="7"></a> Nobel Prize for Science

-The nobel prize for science is also related to AI and depp learning, awarded to [John J. Hopfield and Geoffrey E. Hinton, training early artificial neural networks](https://www.nobelprize.org/prizes/physics/2024/press-release/).
+The Nobel prize for science is also related to AI and deep learning, awarded to [John J. Hopfield and Geoffrey E. Hinton, training early artificial neural networks](https://www.nobelprize.org/prizes/physics/2024/press-release/).
 They used [physics to find patterns in information](https://www.nobelprize.org/uploads/2024/10/popular-physicsprize2024-2.pdf);
 Further [Scientific Background to the Nobel Prize in Physics 2024, For Foundational Discoveries And Inventions That Enable Machine Learning With Artificial Neural Networks](https://www.nobelprize.org/uploads/2024/09/advanced-physicsprize2024.pdf).